 There are transitional rules for some categories of asylum seekers.
-Children with families or unaccompanied children who sought asylum at the latest on 24 November 2015 will have their cases assessed according to the previous law.
-This means they will be granted permanent residence permits if their claims are successful.
+Children with families or unaccompanied children who sought asylum at the latest on 24 November 2015 have their cases assessed according to the previous law.
+This means they are granted permanent residence permits if their claims are successful.
 However, a child who is over 18 when the case is decided on will not benefit from this concession.

 The vast majority of beneficiaries of international protection applying for a renewal of their temporary residence permits have had it granted.
 In 2019, the Migration Agency received 36,610 applications and took decisions on 19,951 cases: 18,835 were accepted and only 428 refused.
 The vast majority of positive decisions concerned Syrians (791 refugees/8,621 beneficiaries of subsidiary protection), Eritreans (748/87) and Iraqis (218/329); Afghans (250/493) and Stateless persons (1,276/160).
 The average processing time for applications to extend residence permits based on protection status was 69 days in 2019, down from was 122 days in 2018, up from 55 days in 2017.

 The average number of days from a first time asylum application to a decision at first instance was 288 days in 2019, a considerable decrease from 507 days in 2018 and 496 days in 2017.